eiriklied/xlsx_parser/README.md

 This parser reads the document into a simple datastructure in memory using a SAX parser, so the memory usage is quite modest.

+## TODO

+- be sure to parse dates correctly

 ## Installation

 Add this line to your application's Gemfile: